-‘Behind ancient city walls and along narrow medieval streets, something transformative is taking place in York’, says Martin Farran, Corporate Director of Health at City of York Council.
+‘Behind ancient city walls and along narrow medieval streets, something transformative is taking place in York’, says Martin Farran, Corporate Director of Health, Housing and Adult Social Care at City of York Council.
 Marking publication of the Social Care Institute for Excellence’s Asset-based places: a model for development, Martin attests the city’s people are now coming together to define and deliver the care and support services they really need...

 York is on a journey to becoming an asset-based place.
 People's strengths, skills and networks are being harnessed to provide self-supporting networks.
 This, in turn, is creating a deep reservoir of community based resources people can draw upon to lead healthy, independent and fulfilling lives.

 In this context, the local authority and other statutory partners are facilitators.
 We can help bring people together, provide some of the resources, including buildings and infrastructure and - even in tough financial times - provide some of the money.
 All this in service to helping more people build on their strengths and tap into local networks.

 As leaders of “place” we also have a leadership role in making sure a diverse range of support exists locally.
 This support ranges across health, housing, voluntary and community sectors.
 By pulling all this together we can help make best use of resources to support communities.